csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 - Individual text elements and attributes cannot be typed further.
 For instance, the element balance cannot be constrained to be a positive number.
 The lack of such constraints is problematic for data processing and exchange applications, which must then contain code to verify the types of elements and attributes.

 - It is difficult to use the DTD mechanism to specify unordered sets of subele- ments.
 Order is seldom important for data exchange (unlike document lay- out, where it is crucial).
-While the combination of alternation (the | operation) and the ∗ or the + operation as in Figure 23.9 permits the specification of un- ordered collections of tags, it is much more difficult to specify that each tag may only appear once.
+While the combination of alternation (the | operation) and the ∗ or the + operation as in Figure 23.9 permits the specification of unordered collections of tags, it is much more difficult to specify that each tag may only appear once.

 - There is a lack of typing in IDs and IDREFSs.
 Thus, there is no way to specify the type of element to which an IDREF or IDREFS attribute should refer.
 As a result, the DTD in Figure 23.10 does not prevent the “dept name” attribute of a course element from referring to other courses, even though this makes no sense.